- ホーム

 Amelie Noack

 Part 2.
-Working with difference in group supervision
+Working with Difference in Group Supervision

 Chapter 5.
-Cross-Cultural Supervision
+Cross-Cultural Issues in Supervision

 Elisabeth Rohr

 Chapter 6.
-Working with Differences in Mind
+Working with Differences in Mind: An Experience of Group Supervision Training

 Marina Gaspodini